Ishvarya19/Task-5-Capture-and-Analyze-Network-Traffic-Using-Wireshark./README.md

 ## Steps Performed

-# Step 1 - Install Wireshark:
+# Step 1 - Install Wireshark
 Download Wireshark from https://www.wireshark.org.
 Install with default settings and ensure “WinPcap” or “Npcap” is selected for packet capture.